(Although this post is sponsored, all opinions are my own.)

 How Your Family Can Enjoy A WeeWork Project

-WeeWork makes it so easy for families to do volunteer work together in the comfort of their home.
+WeeWork makes it so easy for parents to do volunteer work with children in the comfort of their home.
 Each kit contains a ready-to-make project containing educational activities and all the craft supplies necessary that conveniently arrive at your doorstep.
 In addition to the Birthday Lights project, you can choose from the following kits:

 - Wag a Tail: Create a gift for a furry friend while learning how important love is to an animal.
 Read more about when we made this kit and donated it to a locate animal rescue.